Nathnaelc/cs162-test/session_16/README.md

 This company has several warehouses, and each warehouse is filled with several thousand products.
 Each product can come from one or more suppliers, but will only ever be stored in a single warehouse.
-Each warehouse has a single delivery company which handles all the logistics of delivering to a customer.
+Each warehouse has a single delivery company that handles all the logistics of delivering to a customer.
 Fortunately for us, each customer only has a single address.